JAiga1/webscraper/README.md

 ✅ Stores data in CSV format for easy analysis.
 ✅ User-agent rotation to avoid detection.
 ✅ Supports handling dynamic content (optional).
+✅ Extracts title, meta description, and meta keywords ✅ Fetches H1 to H6 headings for keyword analysis
+✅ Collects internal and external links
+✅ Saves data in a CSV file

 📦 Installation
 Clone the Repository